 The security functional requirement "Stored data integrity monitoring (FDP_SDI.1)" requires the implementation of an Error Detection (EDC) algorithm which detects integrity errors of the data stored in all memories.
-By this the malfunction of the TOE using corrupt data is prevented.
-Therefore FDP_SDI.1 is suitable to meet the security objective.
+By this the manipulation of the TOE using corrupt data is prevented.
+Therefore FDP_SDI.1 is suitable to meet the security objective O.Phys-Manipulation.

 The security functional requirement "Stored data integrity monitoring and action (FDP_SDI.2)" requires the implementation of an integrity observation and correction which is implemented by the Error Detection (EDC) and Error Correction (ECC) measures.
 The EDC is present throughout all memories of the TOE while the ECC is realized in the SOLID FLASHTM NVM.
 These measures detect and inform about one and more bit errors.
 In case of the SOLID FLASHTM NVM 1 bit errors of the data are corrected automatically.
 By the ECC mechanisms it is prevented that the TOE uses corrupt data.
-Therefore FDP SDI.2 is suitable to meet the security objective O.Phys-Manipulation.
+The security reset performs an action to prevent the TOE to operate with manipulated data.
+Therefore FDP_SDI.2 is suitable to meet the security objective O.Phys-Manipulation.